saharsmd/ShearForce/README.md

 # Installation via Docker
 You can install Chaste by following the steps mentioned in [Docker Github Repo](https://github.com/Chaste/chaste-docker).
-Once your container launched successfully, you can start building the project as follows:
+Once your container launched successfully, you can start building the project as follows:\
-First you should clone the respitoraty to your user projects directory.
+First you should clone the respitoraty to the user projects directory.

     cd projects
 	git clone https://github.com/DBoocock/erk_waves.git